basdds/basdds.github.io/_posts/2020-01-16-firstpost.md

 ## Jekyll CON's:

 * Slight learing curve....
-* No 'administrator 'GUI', all editing is done via texfiles / the command line (no problem for me, but might put some people off..)
+* No administrator 'GUI', all editing is done via texfiles / the command line (no problem for me, but might put some people off..)
-* Deployment of posts to github-pages takes a while for your changes to be 'live'.
+* Deployment of posts to github-pages takes a while for your changes to be 'live'. (about half a minute)

 Here are some links that might be usefull when starting with the Jekyll blogging system: